 Accordingly, create content that is useful, relevant, and in-depth (what Google actually values).
 That makes users stay on your page without making any additional queries.
 Also, make sure to interlink a page with helpful content within your site.

 That signals Google that the page or your site is worth ranking for a certain query.

 An average attention span has decreased from 12 to 8.5 seconds.
 The same source says that users may leave the page in just 10 to 20 seconds after opening it.
 So, if your page takes too long to load, users can leave it without getting any information.

 In fact, Google recommends page load speed to be less than three seconds.

 Load speed, for sure, influences UX.
 It guarantees that customers are satisfied with the page browning experience.
 Also, this leads to a bounce rate decrease.

 But except for making users’ journey seamless, the load speed is among Google ranking factors.
 Nowadays, the search engine takes into account both desktop and mobile versions when calculating the speed.

 If you experience any problems with the load time, use special tools recommended by Google to detect your problems.
 They are:

 After this, you can fix all the slow-loading elements for a better rank on Google.

 From the previous point, you can see that mobile plays a very important role.
-From load speed to UX, you need to develop site and content with mobile in mind.
+From load speed to UX, you need to develop a site and content with mobile in mind.